1006 Absence from Work

 -

-The period of absence between the date of separation and the date of re-instatement or re-employment will not be considered a break in service for the purpose of graduated leave accrual.
+The period of absence between the date of release and the date of re-instatement or re-employment will not be considered a break in service for the purpose of graduated leave accrual.

 -